adafruit/Adafruit-nRF52-Bluefruit-Feather-PCB/README.md

 PCB files for the Adafruit nRF52 Bluefruit Feather and the Adafruit nRF52840 Feather Express.

-Format is EagleCAD schematic and board layout
+Format is EagleCAD schematic and board layout.

+These boards were designed before we spent effort on low power and are not intended for low power usage.

 For more details, check out the product page at